 for the most recent renderings, floor plans and overall planning.

-We are getting closer to realizing our $15 million Capital Projects goal!
+We are getting closer to realizing our Capital Projects goal!

 Please prayerfully consider participating in the REALIZE Capital Campaign, bringing much-needed improvements to North and South Campus and Camp Akita.
 Every gift, large and small alike, matters.

 It All Starts With a Vision